pabvald/scibot-visualisation/server/src/README.md

 Check the `README` in the `resources` package for a specification of the correspondence between API calls and resources.

-For more details, check the documentation of the extension on [resourceful routing](https://flask-restful.readthedocs.io/en/latest/quickstart.html#resourceful-routing).
+For more details, check the documentation of the Flask-RESTful extension on [resourceful routing](https://flask-restful.readthedocs.io/en/latest/quickstart.html#resourceful-routing).

 ## Serve static content
-The artifacts generated with the building of the Angular client/frontend are stored in `static`, with the exception of `index.html`, included in the folder `templates`.
+The artifacts generated with the building of the Angular client (frontend) are stored in `static`, with the exception of `index.html`, which is included in the folder `templates`.

 The route
 ```python